Hybrid Quantum-Classical Generative Adversarial Networks with Transfer Learning: Evaluation

 \subsection{Training Setup}

 The training setup for our GAN experiments is designed to balance computational efficiency with training stability, particularly given the overhead associated with quantum circuit simulations.
-All experiments use a consistent batch size of 8, which ensures that even the hybrid quantum-classical models are trained within the available hardware/simulation constraints.
 For Experiments~1 through 4, each model is trained for 100 epochs to evaluate the convergence and performance differences, while Experiment~5 (incorporating multiple classes of Birds, Cars, and Dogs) is trained for 500 epochs to assess scalability and long-term stability.
+To maintain a controlled comparison between classical and hybrid configurations, all experiments use the same set of training hyperparameters.
+In particular, all experiments use a consistent batch size of 8, which ensures that even the hybrid quantum-classical models are trained within the available hardware/simulation constraints.
 We utilize the Adam optimizer with a learning rate of $2 \times 10^{-4}$ and momentum parameters $\beta = (0.5, 0.999)$, settings that are standard in the GAN literature and effective for preventing mode collapse by smoothing gradient updates.
 The Binary Cross-Entropy with Logits loss function (BCEWithLogitsLoss) is applied to both the generator and discriminator, allowing the discriminator's output to be interpreted as raw logits while avoiding numerical issues associated with separate sigmoid activations.
+To ensure robustness for the binary-class configurations (Experiments 1–4), each model was evaluated across four independent runs with different random initializations.